giorgos1992/todo/README.md

 In edit mode, the card is being replaced by an input which acts the same way as the input in the dialog.
 To ensure this, the Input component was build as a reusable component.
 The only difference is that, because the edit item is not in a dialog, there is no submit button, hence I have added an IconButton that can be enabled using a prop which when clicked, the change is submitted.

 As soon as the user puts the application in background, I trigger a push notification that will be shown after 10 seconds.

+In addition to redux for state management, I also use redux-persist, which manage the transfer and synchronisation of redux state and async-storage, in order to persist the data even if the application is closed.